omarakamal/lab-Library-Mongoose/README.md

 ### Iteration 8 | Delete a Single Recipe

-Now that we have performed the creating, reading, and updating operations we need to write the code for deleting a book
+Now that we have performed the creating, reading, and updating operations we need to write the code for deleting a book.
+Delete the book with the title "The Hobbit"